About Dalit Freedom Network Canada

 Thankfully, one of our Good Shepherd School managers came to know Suraya and her mother and invited her to attend the school.
 Suraya loved her classes so much that she decided to become a teacher herself.

 Last year, this bright young woman completed her training through the Good Shepherd Teacher’s Training College and is now a teacher in the same school she herself attended.

-Suraya could have faced the fate of so many Dalit women: denied the chance to rise out of poverty, a target for abuse and sexual violence.
+Suraya could have faced the fate of so many low caste women: denied the chance to rise out of poverty, a target for abuse and sexual violence.
 Now her dreams have come true, and all it took was an education.

 *Names have been changed due to privacy reasons.

-A Dalit child has the odds stacked against them from birth, but an education can change that.
+A poor and low caste child has the odds stacked against them from birth, but an education can change that.
 Being able to go to school does more than give a child the chance to learn and grow–it unlocks the door to freedom.